Moshes-Abraham/clasp-wiki/How-to-load-staple-server-in-clasp.md

 You need same changes not yet in quicklisp, so
 * Put the following in ~/quicklisp/local-projects/
   * bordeaux-threads (https://github.com/sionescu/bordeaux-threads.git , master).
 Does not seem to be updated in quicklisp, unless a new release of bordeaux-threads is made
-  * usocket from https://github.com/clasp-developers/usocket (pull request to usocket has been made)
+  * usocket from https://github.com/usocket/usocket.git (pull request to integrate clasp has been merged)
   * plump from https://github.com/kpoeck/plump.git (works around a bug in clasp clos, see issue #698)
   * hunchentoot from https://github.com/kpoeck/hunchentoot.git